Itinerary

 - Rates are per person, based on two riders sharing a twin or double tent.

-- Groups are composed of a minimum of 6 international riders and a maximum of 10 riders, plus guides.
-Please note: the ride will also confirm for 3-5 riders on payment of a supplement.
+- Groups are composed of 6 international riders and a maximum of 10 riders, plus guides.
+Please note: the ride will also confirm for less than 6 riders on payment of a supplement.
 Once the group has reached 6 people, we will remove this supplement from your invoice and refund you if you have already paid it.

-INFORMATION : A shorter version of this ride (12 days) also takes place - please see the Inca trail (short version) on the website.
+INFORMATION: A shorter version of this ride (12 days) also takes place - please see the High Inca Trail - Short Programme on our website.

 Please Note